Macartney-Christopher/5-Axis-Camera-Position-Control/Software.md

 &nbsp;&nbsp;&nbsp;As seen above, there are eight B Ports which correspond to the 8 digits in the code.
 Despite how efficient it is for the regular Nano, the Nano 33 IoT is faster and the code could be simplified using digitalWrite().

 ### Bit Manipulation - Bluetooth Implementation
 &nbsp;&nbsp;&nbsp;Sending the commands from the controller involves sending a character array.
-The information is allocated in the array like the following:
+The information is allocated in the array as such:
 ```c++
 int sendSliderPanTiltStepSpeed(int command, short* arr) {
 	char data[11]; //Data array to send